States#

 Executing a model#

-It is possible to execute the model directly in a C++ main function.
-In most cases, however, you may want to add your own C++ behavior.
-Then subclass the generated Part classes and implement the
+It is intended to execute the model directly in a C++ main function.
+Usually only minimal code is required to do so.
+In some cases you may want to add your own C++ behavior.
+Then subclass the generated Part classes and implement the intended business logic and handlers (i.e., methods of the generated part classes).
+By default, process() and init() methods are generated per part.

 If needed, override these two methods and add your own code.
 Then call the base-class method to ensure